sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

-# Krunker.io-Aimbot, Wallhack, Speedhack, Faster heal, faster rate of fire, ESP, Aim through walls, Bhop hack, and much more!
+# Krunker.io-Aimbot, Wallhack, Speedhack, Faster heal, faster rate of fire, ESP, Aim through walls, Bhop hack, and much much much much much more!!!
 SINCE NOBODY SEEMS TO FIX THE LATEST KRUNKER ISSUE OF 2019, I WILL FIX IT, FOLLOW THE BELOW STEPS TO GET IT!!!

 Requirements: Tampermonkey and The script it self